Xhynk/content-mask/readme.txt

 3. Notice the URL hasn't changed at all using the download or iframe method, but the content is 100% replaced on the front end with the Content Mask URL's content.

 == Changelog ==

+= 1.3 =
+* Underthe hood improves with custom field variable extraction.
+* Improved SVG icon clarity.
+* Added Content Mask column to Page and Post edit lists which allows an at-a-glance preview of whether Content Mask is enabled, and which type; as well as allowing an Ajax button-press to enable or disable the Content Mask (like on the Content Mask overview admin page).

 = 1.2.2 =
 * Minor changes to prevent undefined variable and similar E_NOTICE level errors from appearing when debug mode was enabled.